Wreaperz/ICT435-Final-Team7/README.md

 Overtime, school files and assignments will be less likely to appear on this repo, and all that should be left is the actual programming files.

 This application requires the following:
-1. Python 3.10
+1. Install Python 3.10.
-2. 'pip install requests'
+2. Once python 3 is installed run the following command 'pip install requests'.

 # How To Use The P.A.C.
 M.A.N.
 Project
 1. Download the .zip file of the project and save it wherever you want.